kengjichow/TraVLR/README.md

 ```
 @inproceedings{TraVLR,
       title={TraVLR: Now You See It, Now You Don't!
-A Bimodal Dataset for Evaluating Visio-Linguisic Reasoning},
+A Bimodal Dataset for Evaluating Visio-Linguistic Reasoning},
       author={Keng Ji Chow and Samson Tan and Min Yen Kan},
       year={2023},
       booktitle={EACL}